Sony A9 vs NEX-6

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-6 was succeeded by the Sony A6000.
+Both the A9 and the NEX-6 have been discontinued, but can regularly be found used on eBay.
+The NEX-6 was replaced by the Sony A6000, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Is the Sony A9 better than the Sony NEX-6 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 16MP) with a 22% higher linear resolution.

 - Better image quality: Scores substantially higher (14 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.2 bits more color depth).

 - Better low-light sensitivity: Requires less light for good images (1.8 stops ISO advantage).